EnviDat/monitoring-backend/gcnet/README.rst

 Data Import Commands
 --------------------

-After creating Postgres database there are several options for importing data into the GC-Net Django Postgres database using the commands in the gcnet/management/commands directory.
+After creating a Postgres database there are several options for importing data into the GC-Net Django Postgres database using the commands in the gcnet/management/commands directory.
 Continuous data imports are documented in the section "Continuous Data Processing and Import".